 Since we selected a Typical installation we get a default database copied into the system, already created and ready to be used immediately.
 No parameters like tablespace sizes can be set.
-In a Custom installation or when started from the command line this tool will offer a lot more dialog boxes!
+In a Custom installation or when started from the command line this tool will offer a lot of dialogsboxes!

-At the end we get a summary of the database name and the system identifier, and what the default passwords for the DBA are.
+At the end we get a summary of the database name and the system identifier, and we get to choose some passwords for the database administration.